One Weird Way to Get a Larger Audience

 When no one’s looking

-The other day, my friend Edward Paz wrote a brilliant article about this topic, and he asked the question, “What do you do when when no one’s paying attention to you?”
+The other day, my friend Edward Paz wrote a brilliant article about this topic, and he asked the question,

 The answer?
 Practice.